A Tribute to Dean George Pearsall

 George Pearsall was an inspiring man.
 We engineering students of the late 1960s viewed him as the smartest and most approachable engineering professor.
 Every student who knew him was delighted and enthusiastic when he was announced as Dean of Engineering.
 As he was for most engineering students, he was my materials professor.

-I was privileged to work closely with Dean Pearsall in my role as president of the Engineers Student Government 1970-1971.
+I was privileged to work closely with Dean Pearsall in my role as president of the Engineers Student Government from 1970 to 1971.
 My class of 1971 began with approximately 120 engineering students.
 We graduated only 77.
 Duke Engineering was at its lowest point ever.

 I went to Dean Pearsall with a proposal to recruit students to Duke Engineering.
 He approved and supported the plan to entertain promising high school seniors with a weekend of Duke engineering.
 Likewise, he was concerned both to hear from students and to take the action that would benefit them the most.

-No person during his era did more that George Pearsall to assure the survival and renaissance of engineering at Duke.
+No person during his era did more than George Pearsall to assure the survival and renaissance of engineering at Duke.

 David Erdman